larrybotha/testing-javascript/05-install-configure-and-script-cypress-for-javaScript-web-applications/README.md

 # install, configure, and script Cypress for JavaScript web applications

+Checkout individual branches for changes specific to that section of the course.

 1. Install and run Cypress

    Once Cypress is installed in a project, we can run it with: